g3k0/dependencies-hoover/README.md

 Dependencies Hoover scans a Node.js project (both js and ts), searches recursively for package.json files and  if a dependency (included devDependencies) is not imported in a source file or is not present inside the node_modules/.bin folder, removes the dependency from the package.json.<br/>
 A final report file is produced after the scan.<br/>
-The application can run in cleaning mode or analysis only mode, in this case only the report is produced and the dependencies are not removed.
+The application can run in **cleaning mode** or **analysis_only mode**, in this case only the report is produced and the dependencies are not removed.

 Dependencies Hoover is entirely written in [Rust](https://www.rust-lang.org/) and it doesn't have external dependencies, it means that the executable file builded on a local machine runs independently of the operating system.<br />
 The executable reads at runtime from a configuration file, so it is possible to change the configuration with no need to compile the source code again.